Traveling and Reporting in a World with COVID-19 and Black Lives Matter

 2020 has been an unprecedented year in terms of politics, civil rights, science, and humanity.
 This year has tested the strength of the human spirit like never before.
 We have been introduced to a global pandemic, mass quarantine, and the second coming of the civil rights movement all in the first half of the year.
 2020 has

 been such a prolific year that I believe we’ll begin to talk about things in a pre-20 and post-20 sense.

 The events of this year have changed us as a whole, highlighting the hidden veins of society that had previously been well hidden by formalities, political correctness, and corrupt systems.
 Now, there’s no escaping who you are and where you stand on the issues that matter.
 This year has very staunchly put people into one of two groups: the group of people who have shown regard for other human life, and the group of people who have not.
 And that’s not something a lot of people will be willing to forget.

 Travel journalism is an industry that is run on the ability to, obviously, travel.
-But how does that industry exist in a climate where travel is discouraged?
-How does it adapt once traveling is safe again?
+But how does that journalism industry exist in a climate where travel is discouraged?
+How does the industry of journalism adapt once traveling is safe again?